A glossary of inside jokes and references from the No Laying Up podcast

 - Nest - The Nest is NLU's premium membership subscription,

-providing access to things like members-only content, Pro Shop discounts, etc.
+providing access to things like members-only content, Pro Shop discounts, the Refuge private message board, etc.

 for 11 seasons and earned nearly $4 million on tour.
 TC criticizes him any chance he gets.